schmartmann/datadog_writing_test/readme.md

 ### Step 3: Creating a Migration File

-Next, we will create a migration file to add our new table to our database.
+Next, create a migration file to add your table to the database.

 Run `$ rake db:create_migration NAME=<migration_name>`, and rake will automatically generate a migration file in `db/migrate`.

-In our example, that command looks like this:
+In the example, that command looks like this:
 `rake db:create_migration NAME=add_dogs_table`

 This generates a date-stamped migration file, within which you can define your table’s attributes.

-Our example migration file looks like this:
+The example migration file looks like this:

 **db/migrate/20170608222332_add_dogs_table.rb**:
 ```ruby